mfleisch5/Music/README.md

 Notes must have a pitch (int) and an octave (enum).
 Pitches have corresponding numbered notes from 0 to 119.

 Next we have measures.
-This was very integral to my design.
-I decided that pieces of music are just certain notes, and their list of beats.
+Pieces of music are just certain notes and their list of beats.
 Notes, at any given time, are either a Head, A Sustain, or they are Rest (an enum called BeatType), their volume, their instrument, and the time in which they start and end.

 ## Model
 I start with four fields: The piece, which is just a list of measures, the number of rows in the piece, and the highest and lowest note.
-This is because these four fields were the most manipulated and it was easier to call them.
 So, in order to manipulate pieces, we have readjust, addNote, edit, remove, and move.

 I wanted to make adding notes as easy as possible, so users can input a specific note, the time they want the note to start, and its duration.
 (Notes can write over other notes)

 Next we have edit, remove, and move.
-These were pretty easy to make, and they took in an actual beat number (I count the number of beats in the measure) to make things more easy for the user.
+These take in an actual beat number (number of beats in the measure are counted) to make things more easy for the user.

-Next we have our static methods, and a few others which I write about in the Javadoc comments.
+Next we have our static methods, and a few others which are in the Javadoc comments.

 ## Controller
 1. Clicking a note and pressing R removes the note.